Myanmar’s Earthquake: Unshaken Resolve Amidst Tremors of Bureaucracy

 Three Scenarios to Watch

-- Adoption of distributed video response mechanisms through NGO-tech coalitions.
+- Adoption of decentralized tech response mechanisms through NGO-tech coalitions.
 Likelihood: Moderate

 - Escalation of regional ethnic group autonomy in disaster zones—resulting in a patchwork aid network.
 Likelihood: High

-- Mass donor fatigue, if aid corruption scandals surface, new to decreased international investment.
+- Mass donor fatigue, if aid corruption scandals surface, leading to decreased international investment.
 Likelihood: Medium

 Localization isn’t just a buzzword for aid theorists.
 It’s survival logic.
 Bypassing central bureaucracy through networks like the Border Consortium or CSO coalitions can materially shift outcomes.